To configure your Vicon Vantage system, complete the following steps:

 In the Calibrate Cameras section, click Start.

-In the volume, wave the wand to cover the whole target volume area.
-Make sure that the tracks are evenly distributed throughout the volume.
-You can view the distribution of the tracks in the view pane.
+Make sure Ensure that the tracks are evenly distributed throughout the volume.
+You can view Check the distribution of the tracks in the view pane.

 When all cameras have captured the number of frames set by the Refinement Frames option, the calibration stops.